BenchLabs/bench-technology-handbook/engineering-it-principles.md

 - Time spent _not working at all_ makes us more effective during the time we spend working.
 - A timeline is most motivating when each person doing the work has personally committed to it.
 - Overtime is cheating.
 By working extra hours, you are providing a pressure relief valve on the time constraint, thereby robbing yourself of the conditions conducive - to creativity and growth.

-## Seek Focus

-TODO

-Notes

-Things like Craig/Jordan asking people to speak in the right channels Things like using knowledge bases instead of answering questions Build cycles
-Something about seeking focus in our own calendars